ros-infrastructure/rosindex/help/tutorial.md

 Some of these packages exist solely as open source code, while others are distributed as binary packages that can be easily installed on a ROS system using tools like `apt`.
 This tool `ROS Index`,  is similar to [Python's Package Index (PyPI)](https://pypi.org).
 A good way to find a solution to many common robotics problems is to use ROS Index to find an appropriate ROS 2 binary package from the ROS ecosystem.
-Using ROS Index you can find binary ROS packages, the source code behind them, and their associated documentation and tutorials.
+Using ROS Index you can find binary ROS packages, the source code behind them, and their associated documentation.

 ## Searching for ROS Packages